bpatra/personal-blog/_posts/2020-12-27-i-migrated-away-from-wordpress-to-jekyll-hosted-on-azure-static-web-apps.md

 Regarding the hosting solution, I hesitated between a standard Github pages or the new, still in preview, Azure Static Web Apps.
 Github pages looked to have made some great progress since 2016, when [I posted about it](/2016/02/12/hosting-jekyll-generated-site-on-azure-web-app-using-teamcity-automated-deployment/) and pointed some lack of features for a proper hosting.
 Now both Azure Static Web Apps or Github pages offer free TLS certificates for custom domains and the caching policy looks ok to me.
 Finally, I decided to go with Azure Static Web Apps because it is more transparent than a Github pages solution.
 As explain below, in both cases, I had to rely on advanced build with Github actions, so let us give a try to Azure Static Web Apps.

 > trl;dr yes that's another Wordpress to Jekyll migration blog post!
-But towards Azure Static Web s this time.
+But towards Azure Static Web Apps this time.

 In the following, I'll describe the steps for a successful and painless migration.